 Grapes need full sunshine and support for their canes from a fence, trellis or arbor.
 The support should be strong, yet simple enough so the vines don't become entangled, making pruning difficult.
-Plant grapes in soil that drains well because they will not grow in soggy conditions.
-Grapes require fewer nutrients and less water than grass, fruit trees or garden plants.
+Grapes should be planted in soil that drains well because they will not grow in soggy conditions.
+They also require fewer nutrients and less water than grass, fruit trees or garden plants.

 Good fruit production requires good pruning technique.
 If the vines are growing on a fence or trellis, the plant should be pruned in the early spring, leaving only two to four good canes.
 These canes should each contain about 20 to 30 buds.
-After pruning, the cut surfaces will bleed, but this won't hurt the plant.
+You may notice that the cut surfaces bleed, however this won't hurt the plant.

-The Front Range area has winds which cause drastically fluctuating temperature and humidity during the winter.
-Only the hardier grape varieties should be grown there.
+The Front Range area has winds which cause drastically fluctuating temperature and humidity during the winter, soonly the hardier grape varieties should be grown there.
 The Western Slope, with more stable winter conditions, is more conducive to growing wine varieties and other grapes.

 Do you have a question?
 Try Ask an Expert!